oils-for-unix/oils/doc/syntactic-concepts.md

 A **sigil pair** is a sigil with opening and closing delimiters, like `${var}` and `@(seq 3)`.

-An appendix of [A Feel For Oil's Syntax](syntax-feelings.html) lists the sigil pairs in the Oil language.
+An appendix of [A Feel For YSH Syntax](syntax-feelings.html) lists the sigil pairs in the YSH language.

 ### Valid Contexts